Search Engine Optimization is like going to the Library

 Louise looks at a few of the suggestions, but she’s heard that the best borscht has apples in it, and none of these recipes use apples.
 So she tries again and types in “best recipes for borscht with apples”.
 Now the “librarian” brings back some different websites.

 What if Louise gives up on the idea of making borscht and want to buy it premade instead?
-Then she would type in “best place to purchase borscht made with apples.”
+Then she would type in “best place to buy borscht made with apples.”
 Or maybe she wants to know if there’s some place locally that she can stocks it.
 She would narrow her search by entering “can I buy borscht made with apples in Portland, Oregon?”

 Every phrase Louise enters into the Search bar is called the Keyword, even if it’s a long phrase of words.